mxcl/PromiseKit/README.md

 # Support

-Ask your question at our [Gitter chat channel] or on [our bug tracker].
+Please check our [Troubleshooting Guide](Documentation/Troubleshooting.md) and if after that you still have a question ask at our [Gitter chat channel] or on [our bug tracker].

 [badge-pod]: https://img.shields.io/cocoapods/v/PromiseKit.svg?label=version